nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         - `n/` - Finds all ingredients with names that contain any of the keywords (case-insensitive).
 Keywords are space separated.
         - `q/` - Finds all ingredients with less than or equals to specified quantity.
 Must be a non-negative whole number (>= 0).

+        The result list from find persists even if other commands are called and is only reset when `inventory list` is called again.
+        Any index that accesses `inventory` will reference from this result list.

         Example:
         ```